 English

 The article summarizes various wine sorting methods, which are the ultimate key to the longer shelf lives of wine.
 It’s commonly observed that the wine bottles are stored sideways in the storage.
-When the bottle is kept sideways, the cork remains moist, else if the cork is dry, it shrivels, and the resulting air which escapes into the wine bottle oxidizes it.
-The temperature also plays a crucial role in wine storing, as the article suggests that the optimum range for wine storing is 55-59 degrees Fahrenheit.
+When the bottle is kept sideways, the cork remains moist; if the cork is dry, it shrivels, and the resulting air that escapes into the wine bottle oxidizes it.
+The temperature also plays a crucial role in wine storage, as the article suggests that the optimum range for wine storage is 55-59 degrees Fahrenheit.
 Along with the temperature, the humidity also plays an integral part; 55-75 % humidity content is also considered ideal for the wine.
 The light also plays an important role; the bulbs and daylight have ultraviolet radiation, making the wine spoil.
 Not every wine can be equally good for storing; the article highlights a few attributes of the wine, making it a perfect choice for storing.
 Wines with significant acidic content are good to go in the cellar as they will gradually lose their acidity.
-The red wine color entices drinkers more often, so the wines with a higher proportion of tannin can persist in their color for a longer time.
+The red wine colour entices drinkers more often, so the wines with a higher proportion of tannin can persist in their colour for a longer time.
 The sugars act as preservatives, too, so the sweet wines are not prone to stale quickly.
 The later section discusses the organization’s tips and tricks for wine storage.

 References